Realis mood: The English indicative

-Other moods existing in English besides the indicative are the imperative ("Be quiet!") and the conditional ("I would be quiet") (although this is not always analyzed as a mood) and in some dialects, the subjunctive (as in "I suggest you be quiet").
+Other moods existing in English besides the indicative are irrealis moods: the imperative ("Be quiet!") and the conditional ("I would be quiet") (although this is not always analyzed as a mood) and, in some dialects, the subjunctive (as in "I suggest you be quiet").
 For some further information, see English verbs and Uses of English verb forms.

 Other

 Although the indicative is generally the main or only realis mood, certain other languages have additional forms which can be categorized as separate realis moods.

 Arabic and various other Semitic languages have two kinds of energetic moods, which express something which is strongly believed or which the speaker wishes to emphasize.
 Their exact meanings are dependent upon the prefix that is attached to them.
 For example, yaktubanna يَكتُبَنَّ is in the long energetic mood and has strong obligation meanings; it means "he certainly writes" and if it is preceded by la, layaktubanna, it will have the meaning of "he must write".
 The short energetic expresses weak obligation, e.g., yaktuban which means "he almost writes"; if it is preceded by a prefix like la, layaktuban, it means "he should write".

 The declarative mood (abbreviated decl) indicates that a statement is true, without any qualifications being made.
 For many languages this is just an alternative name for the indicative mood, although sometimes distinctions between them are drawn.
 It may contrast with inferential mood.

 Reference is sometimes made to a "generic mood", for making general statements about a particular class of things; this may be considered to be an aspect rather than a mood.
 See gnomic aspect.

-For other grammatical features which may be considered to mark distinct realis moods, see Evidentiality, Sensory evidential mood, and Mirativity.
-See also Linguistic modality.